emishaan/Reddit/README.md

 ### Requirements

 - Scrape and prepare your data using BeautifulSoup.
+    - We have provided a sample dataset for you.
+If you cannot scrape, you can use this data for your modeling, but one of the goals of this project is to practice scraping.
+Use this dataset as a last resort!
 - **Create and compare two models**.
 One of these must be a random forest, however the other can be a classifier of your choosing: logistic regression, KNN, SVM, etc.
 - A Jupyter Notebook with your analysis for a peer audience of data scientists.
 - An executive summary of the results you found.
-- A 10-12 minute presentation outlining your process and findings for a semi-technical audience.
+- A 4 minute presentation outlining your process and findings for a semi-technical audience.
 The reason we say 'semi-technical' is that FiveThirtyEight wants to see how you plan to explain your findings in your article, and their audience is likely readers who are familiar with and interested in data / statistics, but are not experts.
 This means that if you'd like to talk about your model works you can, but explain what exactly your model does at a high-level.

  **Pro Tip:** You can find a good example executive summary [here](https://www.proposify.biz/blog/executive-summary).

  **Pro Tip 2:** When building your webscraper, use the `sleep` function to make time in between your individual requests.
+Check reddit's API documentation to see how many calls they allow.

  **Pro Tip 3:** Build your scraper, and rigorously test it on a few pages to make sure it works before setting it loose on all of Reddit.